 "What's the difference between this mentality and that of Hitler?"
 Erdogan said.

-His comments came after a week of the deadliest violence in the Gaza Strip for years which has claimed at least 192 Palestinian lives, sparking international condemnation.
+His comments came after a week of the deadliest violence in the Gaza Strip for years which has claimed at least Palestinian 192 lives, sparking international condemnation.

-No contacts have been made with Israel so far, a Turkish official told AFP.
+Erdogan is holding regular talks on the phone with Abbas and Hamas chief Khaled Meshaal but no contacts have been made with Israel so far, a Turkish official told AFP.

 "Concrete steps can only be taken after Israel stops its assault on Gaza," the official said, speaking on condition of anonymity.